HoldenCreative/wp_weeverapps/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.5.3 =
+* Add ability to change language and localization for the app

 = 1.5.2 =
 * Adds nearest tab, showing a proximity of map locations near you